barty-s/women-who-skateboard-vigo/README.md

 4. The user can click the 'Join Us' button to navigate to the form where they can sign up for the next meet-up.

-5. Under the button section the user will see the footer with three icons linking to social media pages and a two links to the coder's GitHub and LinkedIn page.
+5. Under the button section the user will see the footer with three icons linking to social media pages and two links to the coder's GitHub and LinkedIn page.

 <img src="readme-docs/mobile-gallery1.png"> <img src="readme-docs/mobile-gallery2.png">